Simonmaignan/udacity-data-analysis/project-communicate-data-findings/readme.md

 * Afterwards, I performed a bi and multi variate exploration of the variable by focusing on the relationship between the variables and especially the loan status and the borrower rate to try to explain which variables had an influence on those 2 special variables.

 ### Data explanation
+For the data explanation, I use the data set saved at the end of the data exploration because I had to clean the data again and created new variables

 ## Summary of Findings